Refactor Rails

 end

-Overall, the application starting becoming unnecessarily messy.
+Overall, the application started becoming unnecessarily messy.
 As I learned more and viewed other projects, I realized there was a better way.

 Refactoring Opportunities

-To refactor there were a few tasks that I had to accomplish, which included creating complete resources for Senators and Representatives.
+To refactor, I had to complete a few tasks, including creating comprehensive resources for Senators and Representatives.
 This approach meant refactoring the class methods into helpers.

 The existing class method looked like so: